programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 print("Delete this output")
 ```

 {% include figure.html filename="azure_handwriting_colab_step_4.png" alt="Google Colab notebook" caption="Figure 5.
 Create a Python notebook in Google Colab." %}

-The figure above shows a Google Colab notebook with a new title, the "+ Code" button to add a cell and the triangular play button to run a cell.

 5\.
 Run this cell by clicking the triangular "play" button.
 In the menu, _Runtime_ \| _Run the focused cell_ will do the same thing.
-At the prompt below the cell input your key and press enter.
+Input your key in the prompt below the cell, then press Enter.

 {% include figure.html filename="azure_handwriting_colab_step_5_enter.png" alt="A prompt to enter the Key." caption="Figure 6.
 Entering the Key when prompted." %}

-Running the program will use Python's `os` library to store the key and endpoint URL into environment variables so these values can be used when communicating with Azure.
-The expected result is to see this printed:
+Running the cell will store the key and endpoint URL as environment variables within Python's `os` library, which will allow Python to use these values to communicate with Azure.
+The expected printed result is this:

 ```
 Success, COMPUTER_VISION_SUBSCRIPTION_KEY is loaded.
 Delete this output
 ```

-Click "x" in the notebook output to delete it.
-This deletes the text of your key.
+Click "x" in the notebook output to delete the text of your key.
 If you see an error message, check that you copied and input the key correctly.

 {% include figure.html filename="azure_handwriting_colab_step_5_clear.png" alt="The clear output button for a cell in a Google Colab notebook." caption="Figure 7.
 Clear output below a cell in a Google Colab notebook." %}

 ### 5. Install Azure Computer Vision in your Python environment.[^2]

 Create a new cell in your notebook, paste in the code below and run it.
 It will install the Python library required to connect to Azure Cognitive Services Computer Vision.
 If you are using Google Colab, you will need to do this once per session.
-If you are using a Python environment on your computer instead of Google Colab, you only need to do this once but may need to remove the exclamation mark to run the `pip install` command.
+If you are using a local Python environment on your computer instead of Google Colab, you only need to do this once, but you may need to remove the exclamation mark to run the `pip install` command.

 ```
 # Install what is required to connect to Azure Cognitive Services Computer Vision
 # Run this once on your machine.
 If you are using Google Colab, run this once per session.